 - Timpanogos Cave National Monument

 Washington is one of my favorite states in the American West – which is probably why I lived there for four years!
 It has the perfect mix of outdoor experiences and urban areas (including smaller towns, which I loved exploring).
-Washington is home to three National Parks in the west, each tapping into Washingtonian’s love of the Great Outdoors to protect some of the best areas of the Evergreen State.
+Washington is home to three West Coast National Parks, each tapping into Washingtonian’s love of the Great Outdoors to protect some of the best areas of the Evergreen State.

 Mount Rainier National Park